 Introduction

-Compositing: Export individual assets with built-in transparency (alpha channel) for use in external design software like Photoshop or After Effects.
+Compositing Drafts: Exporting assets with alpha channels for further refinement in software like Photoshop or After Effects.

-Animation Prep: Prepare characters and objects for 2D animation or parallax effects by having them already isolated from the background.
+Animation Prep: Providing a base for 2D animation or parallax effects by isolating elements from the background.

 Understanding the Settings